ccao-data/data-architecture/dbt/models/pinval/columns.md

   the model's assessment set prior to prediction.
 In this case, the `meta_pin` column (and all other columns that come from `model.assessment_card`) will also be null.
-- **The PIN does not have any cards.** This indicates a data error that causes the model to ignore the parcel for valuation purposes.
+- **The PIN does not have any cards**.
+This indicates a data error that causes the model to ignore the parcel for valuation purposes.
 In this case, the `reason_report_ineligible` column will have the value `'missing_card'`.